When your family travels, being away from your household's usual eating and sleeping

 Buckle up.
 If you'll rent a car, you might want to bring your

-with you, as well-maintained and approved seats might not be available abroad.
-Kids
+as well-maintained and approved seats might not be available abroad.
+Kids weighing

-weighing less than 40 pounds should be properly restrained in a car seat.
-Infants
+less than 40 pounds should be properly restrained in a car seat.
+Infants and toddlers

-and toddlers should ride rear-facing until they reach the maximum weight and height
+should ride rear-facing until they reach the maximum weight and height limits recommended

-limits recommended by the seat's manufacturer.
-Kids who have outgrown their forward-facing
+by the seat's manufacturer.
+Kids who have outgrown their forward-facing car seat (usually

-car seat (usually when they're between 4 and about 8 years old, but weight and height
+when they're between 4 and about 8 years old, but weight and height limits vary) should